South Canoe Wind Farm

 A total of 102 MW was awarded to Oxford Frozen Foods (78 MW) and Minas Basin Pulp and Power (24 MW).
 Nova Scotia Power is a 49 percent minority owner of each project.
-Project timelines are currently being revised and will be shared with the community as soon as possible.

 The project area is near the settlements of New Russell and Vaughan, located 25 km southwest of Windsor, Nova Scotia, on approximately 2,800 ha of land.
 The site consists of a mix between hardwood forest (some logged), shrubby barren, mixed forest, and coniferous forest (some logged).
 The project will include 34 wind turbines, which will produce enough energy to serve approximately 32,000 homes.
 To view the location of turbines, the transmission line, as well as which turbines will be equipped with aviation lighting, please see the updated project layout below.

 Community engagement activities, including a Community Liaison Committee for the project, are currently underway and will continue throughout project planning, construction, and operation.
 To learn more about the Community Liaison Committee, please visit the Community page.
 We look forward to engaging the community further as the project develops.

 For project notices, events, and newsletters, please consult the What’s New

 To view a larger version of the layout and transmission line below, click here.